SomeTechyGuy/Cloudflare-WAF-Rule/README.md

 # Cloudflare-WAF-Rule
-A Powerful Cloudflare WAF Anti DDoS rule I made that has even been tested by a real DDoS service for preventing bots, VPNs/Proxies, Old browsers, and Cloud IPs from accessing your website.
+A Powerful Cloudflare WAF Anti DDoS rule I made that has even been tested by a real DDoS service and made with abusive servers attacking my site for preventing bots, VPNs/proxies, old browsers and cloud IPs from accessing your website.

 ## WAF Rule Details